-1. (Para 4.2) Core Principles of Reforming the Structure of Government

-- The core principles mentioned in paragraph 4.1 should govern the restructuring a. of Government of India. - 2.
-(Para 5.1.11) Rationalising the Functions of Government - The Government of India should primarily focus on the core functions stated a. in paragraph 5.1.10. - Government at all levels should be guided by the principle of subsidiarity. b. - There is need to carry out a detailed analysis of the functions/activities in each c.
-Ministry/Department in the light of (a) and (b) above.
-This should be followed by restructuring which may include decentralization/delegation or hiving off activities.

-3. (Para 5.3.11) Rationalising and Reorganising the Ministries and Departments

-- The concept of a Ministry would have to be redefined.
-A Ministry would mean a. a group of departments whose functions and subjects are closely related and is assigned to a First or Coordinating Minister for the purpose of providing overall leadership and coordination.
+- 1. (Para 4.2) Core Principles of Reforming the Structure of Government - a.
+The core principles mentioned in paragraph 4.1 should govern the restructuring of Government of India. - 2.
+(Para 5.1.11) Rationalising the Functions of Government - a.
+The Government of India should primarily focus on the core functions stated in paragraph 5.1.10. - b.
+Government at all levels should be guided by the principle of subsidiarity. - There is need to carry out a detailed analysis of the functions/activities in each Ministry/Department in the light of (a) and (b) above.
+This should be followed by restructuring which may include decentralization/delegation or hiving off activities. - 3.
+(Para 5.3.11) Rationalising and Reorganising the Ministries and Departments - a.
+The concept of a Ministry would have to be redefined.
+A Ministry would mean a group of departments whose functions and subjects are closely related and is assigned to a First or Coordinating Minister for the purpose of providing overall leadership and coordination.
 This concept of a Ministry and the Coordinating (or First) Minister may be explicitly laid down in the Allocation of Business Rules.
 Adequate delegation among the Ministers would have to be laid down in the Transaction of Business Rules.
-As a consequence of this, rationalization of Secretary level posts wherever required may also need to be carried out. - Individual departments or any combination of these could be headed by the Ь.
+As a consequence of this, rationalization of Secretary level posts wherever required may also need to be carried out. - b.
+Individual departments or any combination of these could be headed by the c.
+The structure of the Government of India should be rationalised by grouping together closely related subjects as illustrated in paragraph 5.3.10.5 in order to reduce the number of Ministries to 20-25.